 With regards to the role of the administrative, management and supervisory body (top-down approach), the undertaking should ensure that its administrative, management or supervisory body takes an active part in the ORSA process by steering how the assessment is to be performed and challenging its results, with the support of the risk management function.

-Specific observations regarding EIOPA draft guidelines on Own Risk and Solvency Assessment
+Specific observations regarding EIOPA draft Advice:

-Detailed comments regarding EIOPA draft guidelines on Own Risk and Solvency Assessment are provided in the comment template in the annex.
+Detailed comments regarding EIOPA draft guidelines on Own Risk and Solvency Assessment are provided in the comment template attached below.